How to Set Financial Goals

 –Save enough for a down payment on a house

 While simple, each of these goals have a clear purpose and outcome – and they’ll still lead to you saving more and spending less!
+Learn how an interest-bearing savings account or a CD account can help you achieve your savings goals.

 How do you know if you’re meeting your goal?
 You have to be able to measure it.
 This goes beyond just knowing when your goal is completed – you also need to track your progress along the way.
 If your goal was specific enough, you probably won’t have to adjust the goal itself, you’ll just need to plan out how you’re going to track progress.
 For example, if you’re trying to save $1,000, measuring success is pretty clear-cut: once you have $1,000 in your savings account, you’ve me your goal.
 Depending on how large your goal is, you can define checkpoints along the way.
 So before you have $1,000 saved, you might plan to have $100 saved each month to reach the final goal.